Gail Riplinger: Bible comparisons

+While an architecture professor at Kent State University, Gail Riplinger was questioned by a student regarding the text of Isaiah 14:12, which the King James Version rendered "Lucifer, son of the morning" and the New American Standard Version translated as "morning star", a phrase also used in the New Testament referring to Christ.
+This led Riplinger to spend six years collating contrasts and comparisons of translation differences between the King James and newer translations.

+In 1993, Riplinger published her results in the book New Age Bible Versions, as a critique of newer translations, which she says "give a picture of the widening apostasy".
+In the book, Riplinger claims to have uncovered an alliance between the "chief conspirators in the New Age movement" and the newer versions of the bible, such as NIV, NASB, and NKJV.
+In October of that year, Texe Marrs recommended the book in his Flashpoint newsletter.
+It has since become one of the more influential books in the King James Only movement.

-In 1993, Riplinger wrote a comparison of popular Bible translations to the King James Version, New Age Bible Versions.
-She also wrote The Language of the King James Bible, Which Bible is God's Word, In Awe of Thy Word, The Hidden History of the English Scriptures, Blind Guides, and Hazardous Materials: Greek and Hebrew Study Dangers.
+Riplinger followed this with The Language of the King James Bible, Which Bible is God's Word, In Awe of Thy Word, The Hidden History of the English Scriptures, Blind Guides, and Hazardous Materials: Greek and Hebrew Study Dangers.

 She has spoken out against the people behind the modern versions of the Bible.
 She supports the manuscripts used in producing the King James Bible, and criticises the "Alexandrian Texts" manuscripts which are the root texts for most other modern Bibles.

-H. Wayne House notes that New Age Bible Versions goes beyond previous King James Only works, in "developing a conspiracy theory for the KJV-only view", and arguing that modern versions are influenced by New Age thought.
+Riplinger's approach is to suggest that the textual differences between the KJV and modern translations is the result of heresies, secularism, and the New Age movement.
+Her objections are not to all textual differences, but rather those she believes have altered the meaning, which she associates with a satanic agenda.

-One of Riplinger's most criticized actions is her belief that she is doing God's will.
-House goes on to suggests that Riplinger "claims some sense of divine inspiration for her work".
-New Age Bible Versions has the author's name "G. A. Riplinger", which stands for "God and Riplinger": "Each discovery was not the result of effort on my part, but of the direct hand of God — so much so that I hesitated to even put my name on the book.
+In the January/February 1994 edition of The End Times and Victorious Living newsletter, Riplinger stated her reason for using G. A. Riplinger as the author name: "Each discovery was not the result of effort on my part, but of the direct hand of God — so much so that I hesitated to even put my name on the book.
 Consequently, I used G. A. Riplinger, which signifies to me, God and Riplinger — God as author and Riplinger as secretary."
-David Cloud calls this statement "amazing and frightful", and says that "even the most radical charismatic prophets hesitate to use such intemperate language".
+David Cloud, a proponent of the KJV only viewpoint, calls this statement "amazing and frightful", and says that "even the most radical charismatic prophets hesitate to use such intemperate language".